They say, in business there are only two types of best practices: those we learn from others, and those we learn the hard way.

 “If a movement is to have an impact, it must belong to those who join it — not those who lead it.” —Simon Sinek

-Just as important as what we offer is what we refuse to become.
-Standards require boundaries.
-These are ours.
+Above, is what we offer.
+Below is what we refuse to become.

 The Executives Institute Standard